autonomys/subspace-docs/docs/operators_and_staking/operators.md

 2. Make sure to select the correct network at the top-left corner.
 3. Select the account you want to use in `using the selected account`.
 4. Select `domains` under `submit the following extrinsic` and choose `registerOperator(domainID, amount, config)` in the dropdown.
+5. Enter the `domainID` to be registered on.
-5. Enter the desired staking amount in the `amount` field.
+6. Enter the desired staking amount in the `amount` field.
+7. Put your public signing key at the `signingKey` field.

 :::note
 In the example below, 1 TSSC is selected for staking.
-18 zeros are added because of the `u128` type
+18 zeros are added because of the `u128` type, so make sure to put 1000000000000000000 instead.
 :::

 ![Staking-5](/img/doc-imgs/operators-staking/Staking-5.png)